activist-org/activist/CONTRIBUTING.md

 docker compose --env-file .env.dev down lsof -ti tcp:3000 | xargs kill -9 2>/dev/null || true
 ```

+> [!NOTE]
+> VS Code users can use the [Playwright extension](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright) to run the tests.
+Go to the testing view and then run the test suite.
+You can also select options including which devices to run and whether to view the browser.

 Alternatively, to run the end to end tests using separate shells, please run the following: